2nd Blockchain@UBC Summer Open Source Blockchain Knowledge Building Initiative

 The training days will incorporate a mix of in-class plenary presentations, seminar-style discussions, and afternoon hands-on lab work involving individual and team-based design and coding.
 Prior experience with coding is an asset but not a strict requirement.
 Students will be divided into two groups for the hands-on technical sessions based on level of technical proficiency.
 It will be necessary to bring your own laptop for the lab sessions.
 Additional instructions for each session will be sent out in advance.

 In-class training will be supplemented by videos, readings and lab exercises to be completed in advance of each session to make best use of in-class time.
-Students admitted to this program must be serious about keeping up with the assigned readings, etc. Details of assigned coursework, including topics to be covered on specific dates, instructors, and assigned readings, etc. will be distributed in advance of the first day of the summer institute.
-Students will be enrolled in the Summer Institute’s SLACK channel, where questions can be asked of instructors and knowledge can be shared and discussed.
+Students admitted to this program must be serious about keeping up with the assigned readings, etc. Details of assigned coursework, including topics to be covered on specific dates, instructors, and assigned readings, etc. will be distributed in advance of the first day of the summer program.
+Students will be enrolled in the Summer Program’s SLACK channel, where questions can be asked of instructors and knowledge can be shared and discussed.